Content Map Terms

 Please note: Access to a family physician or nurse practitioner in Victoria is limited by the number of providers with capacity to accept new patients.
 At this time, we cannot offer a specific timeframe for attachment to a family doctor or nurse practitioner.
 While we work on solutions to ensure everyone has access to a family physician or nurse practitioner, we appreciate your patience.

-Registering with the Health Connect Registry helps to coordinate your connection to a family physician or nurse practitioner when one becomes available.
+Registering with the Health Connect Registry helps to coordinate your connection to a family doctor or nurse practitioner when one becomes available.
 It also helps highlight the number of people currently without a provider which informs current primary care planning.

 If you do not have a family physician or nurse practitioner, there are many local resources available to you while you wait to be attached.